parasladwa/chess_engine/README.md

 - Likely to use different kernels for Black and White pieces, possibly a kernel for each type of chess-piece

+## Notes

+- Cutechess is an attempt to make my engine UCI compatible such that i can evaluate my models performance (ELO) against Stockfish
+- No significant progress has been made, the documentation is sparse for this

 ## Setup

 ```bash